rikluost/sionna-PlutoSDR/README.md

 Fig 2.
 Power Spectral Density of the transmitted signal

-The transmission process involves a continuous loop of transmitting the modulated signal.
+The transmission process utilises a cyclic transmission of the modulated signal.
 To facilitate the calculation of Signal-to-Noise Ratio (SINR) estimates, 500 zero-modulated symbols are strategically inserted between successive instances of the modulated signal.
-Following reception, the observed signal exhibits a characteristic appearance, as illustrated in Figure 3.
+Following the reception, the observed signal is illustrated in Figure 3.

 ![alt text](https://github.com/rikluost/sionna-PlutoSDR/blob/main/pics/_plot1.png)

 Fig 3.
 Received signal from three times repeated transmissions

-The transmitted and received signals undergo correlation analysis, and the starting point is subsequently determined through this process.
+The transmitted and received signals undergo correlation analysis, and the starting point of the transmityted signal is subsequently determined.

 ![alt text](https://github.com/rikluost/sionna-PlutoSDR/blob/main/pics/_plot2.png)